 Monitoring of the HsB (HSB in fig. 3-1) began in July 2000 following MR's temporary suspension of mining.
 During this time period, HsB discharge rates decreased, as did the concentrations of a number of the trace metals.
 Metal concentrations began to increase in mid-2004 when discharge rates increased to levels similar to those before the suspension of mining.
-Copper concentrations are currently about one-third of those measured in 2000, and zinc concentrations are about two-third those observed in 2000 following a steady decline throughout 2021 (fig. 3-38).
+Copper concentrations are currently about one-third of those measured in 2000, and zinc concentrations are about two-thirds those observed in 2000 following a steady decline throughout 2022 (fig. 3-38).

 In August 2012, MR increased leaching operations, using a significant volume of HsB water as a leachate solution.
-MR began to deactivate leach pad operations in July 2021; therefore, HsB was no longer diverted to the leach pads.
-Between 2012 and July 2021, copper concentrations in HsB water declined, with occasional-short-term fluctuations; a slight increase was noted the last several months of 2021.
-Iron concentrations have become more erratic, probably in response to leaching and precipitation plant operations; concentrations show a gradual decrease from late 2016 (>500 mg/L) through 2021 (~125 mg/L).
-Manganese has remained near 100 mg/L with periodic increases to 300 mg/L. The pH dropped below 3.0 and rose above 4.0 at times during the monitored period, but has remained relatively stable over time and shows no distinct trend since monitoring began (fig. 3-38).
+MR began to deactivate leach pad operations in July 2022; therefore, HsB was no longer diverted to the leach pads.
+Between 2012 and July 2021, copper concentrations in HsB water declined, with occasional short-term fluctuations; a slight increase was noted in the last several months of 2021, continuing through 2022.
+Iron concentrations have become more erratic, probably in response to leaching and precipitation plant operations; concentrations show a gradual decrease from late 2016 (>500 mg/L) through 2022 (~125 mg/L).
+Manganese has remained below 100 mg/L since the suspension of leaching operations.
+The pH dropped below 3.0 and rose above 4.0 at times during the monitored period, but has remained relatively stable over time and shows no distinct trend since monitoring began (fig. 3-38).

 Figure 3-38.
-A comparison of iron and manganese concentrations with pH (top), and copper and zinc concentrations with flow (bottom) in Horseshoe Bend discharge from 2000 to 2021.
+A comparison of iron and manganese concentrations with pH (top), and copper and zinc concentrations with flow (bottom) in Horseshoe Bend discharge from 2000 to 2022.